What Is EMDR?

 While no one knows exactly how or why EMDR works in the brain, there is evidence that reinforces its usefulness.
 For some reason, these eye movements are able to dampen the feelings associated with emotionally charged memories or trauma.
 This has shown positive signs in people who suffer from abusive relationships and PTSD.
-As it so happens, PTSD is one of the most common root causes of addiction and more treatment centers are investing in treating a patient’s co-occurring disorder than ever before.
-The popular belief is to treat one’s addiction at the root cause to not only help them recover but to prevent them from relapse down the road.
+As it so happens, PTSD is 1 of the most common root causes of addiction, and more treatment centers are investing in treating a patient’s co-occurring disorder than ever before.
+It is important to treat the root cause of addiction to lessen the risk for relapse in the future.

 When going into EMDR therapy, there is no medication involved.
 It is done completely through the use of visual stimulation.
 This is a positive for people who may not take well to medication or are at high risk for abusing another substance after going through detox.
 While there is equipment that has been specially designed for the use of this therapy, many therapists still use a pen.
 There is no strict evidence that one method is better than the other and it seems to be a case of personal preference.